Dev Anand: Political activism during the Emergency in the late 1970s

-Later career and Evergreen Hero Image
+Later career and an evergreen hero

-The 1978 hit Des Pardes, directed by Dev Anand was the debut movie of actress Tina Munim and this film's success gave him the tag of the Evergreen Hero.
+The 1978 hit Des Pardes, directed by Dev Anand was the debut movie of actress Tina Munim and this film's success gave him the tag of the Evergreen Star.
 Dev Anand was offered the lead role in Man Pasand by director Basu Chatterjee.
-Dev Anand's successful run at the box office continued in the 1980s with Man Pasand, Lootmaar (both opposite Tina Munim) and Swami Dada (1982), all being critically acclaimed and box office hits.
+Dev Anand's successful run at the box office continued in the 1980s with Man Pasand, Lootmaar (both opposite Tina Munim), and Swami Dada (1982), all being critically acclaimed and box office hits.

 Though Dev Anand's demand as the lead hero had not decreased even in the 1980s, he decided that it was the right time to introduce his son Suneil Anand in films as the hero.
 He launched his son in the Kramer vs. Kramer-inspired Anand Aur Anand (1984), which was produced and directed by Dev Anand himself and had music by R.D.
 Burman.
-He expected the film to do well, but the film was a box office disaster and Suneil Anand decided not to act in films any more.
+He expected the film to do well, but the film was a box office disaster, and Suneil Anand decided not to act in films any more.

 But films with Dev Anand as the lead hero in Hum Naujawan (1985) and Lashkar (1989) continued to be box office successes and were appreciated by critics.
-Awwal Number (1990), where Dev Anand co-starred with Aditya Pancholi and Aamir Khan became an average grosser in the year 1990.
-Aamir said in an interview that Awwal Number is the only film he signed without reading the script because it was being directed by his senior Dev Anand.
-Aamir quoted: "Dev saab was an icon for many generations and entertained us throughout his life".
 He was already 60 years old in 1983 when he acted opposite Christine O'Neil and alongside Rati Agnihotri and Padmini Kolhapure in Swami Dada.
 In 1989, his directorial venture Sachche ka Bolbala was released.
 Though critically acclaimed, it was a commercial failure.
 His performance as Professor Anand in the 1989 film Lashkar was widely appreciated and was a major success at the box office.
-Lashkar was his last hit film in the lead role in 1989, with him neither being producer nor director of the film.
+Lashkar was his last hit film in the lead role in 1989, with him neither producer nor director of the film.